CALC Let's look at the details of eddy-current braking. A square ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 CALC Let's look at the details of eddy-current braking.
 A square loop, length l on each side, is shot with velocity v0 into a uniform magnetic field B. The field is perpendicular to the plane of the loop.
 The loop has mass m and resistance R, and it enters the field at t=0 s.
-Assume that the loop is moving to the right along the x-axis and that the field begins at x=0 m. a.
-Find an expression for the loop's velocity as a function of time as it enters the magnetic field.
-You can ignore gravity, and you can assume that the back edge of the loop has not entered the field.
+Assume that the loop is moving to the right along the x-axis and that the field begins at x=0 m. b.
+Calculate and draw a graph of v over the interval 0 s≤t≤0.04 s for the case that v0=10 m/s, l=10 cm, m=1.0 g, R=0.0010 Ω, and B=0.10 T. The back edge of the loop does not reach the field during this time interval.

 Was this helpful?